China Dynamics to Provide Not Less Than 500 Electric Vehicles in Philippines and Malaysia

-HONG KONG, Mar 25, 2021 - (ACN Newswire) - China Dynamics (Holdings) Limited (the "Company"; Stock Code: 476, together with its subsidiaries, collectively "China Dynamics" or the "Group"), a provider of new-energy vehicles and technology integrated solutions, and GET Worldwide, Inc. ("GET Worldwide"), have signed a long-term supply agreement, following the delivery of electric buses in Davao and Metro Manila in the Philippines last December.
+HONG KONG SAR - Media OutReach - 25 March 2021 - China Dynamics (Holdings) Limited (the "Company"; Stock Code: 476, together with its subsidiaries, collectively "China Dynamics" or the "Group"), a provider of new-energy vehicles and technology integrated solutions, and GET Worldwide, Inc. ("GET Worldwide"), have signed a long-term supply agreement, following the delivery of electric buses in Davao and Metro Manila in the Philippines last December.

+GET Worldwide's flagship electric public transport vehicles designed for emerging markets –

+the 6.5 meter COMET electric minibus .
+The vehicles can be paired with a mobile application creating an intelligent fleet and passenger management system.

 Under the long-term supply agreement, China Dynamics will provide GET Worldwide, a California based E-mobility solutions company, with no less than 100 units of the 6.5 meter COMET electric minibus within 6 months and not less than 500 units of the vehicles within 24 months from the effective date of the agreement.
 The electric vehicles will be mainly used in the Philippines and in Malaysia.
 In addition, GET Worldwide is already looking to expand to Africa and Latin America within the year.